bjorn-ali-goransson/PowerScriptFileToInstallAndRunWordpressOnIISExpressAndMariaDB/README.md

 The only thing shared between projects are some cached downloaded zip files.

 Press enter to kill everything.
 Run `ps run.ps1` to start again.

+To start adminer (the phpMyAdmin clone), navigate to `/unsecure/adminer-wp.php` to log in automatically.